securenetizen/cinematacms/docs/Developer Extension Guides/embedded-configuration-module.md

 - If `init()` is not called, the embedded video configuration remains uninitialized (`null`).
 - Units are restricted to `'px'` or `'percent'`.
 - This module supports flexible sizing options for embedded video content, facilitating responsive design.

+## Current Bugs to address

+- `percent` and `px` units are not correctly assigned to the embedded video dimensions.
+- Embedded video are defaulted to `px` ignoring the passed settings.

 ---